 Between the frown lines on my forehead, the laugh lines around my mouth and the smattering of silver hairs on my temples, one would be correct in concluding that I am or I have been a fairly emotional person or an inheritor of genes that belies the importance of communication as a means of getting to know someone.
-Throughout my life I have always been told that I wore my heart on my sleeve which in itself has had both positive and negative repercussions.
-As a child I always thought that that was a complimentary statement, but as I got older and more involved with woman as well as occupational politics (both in an exclusive manner) I realized the importance of keeping your emotions in check.
+Throughout my life I have always been told that I wore my heart on my sleeve which in itself has had both positive and negative results.
+As a child I always thought that that was a compliment, but as I got older and more involved with woman as well as occupational politics (both in an exclusive manner) I realized the importance of keeping your emotions in check.
 I now see the heart on the sleeve as a potential weakness that can be preyed upon, if you let it.

 There is an old saying that states a person’s true nature is revealed at a time of tragedy or a state of panic.
 Being as big of a fan of documentaries as I am I recently watched a special on 9/11 and the long-term affects on New York probably for the hundredth time.
 As unimaginable as that horrific event was, the sight of trapped people in the twin towers and panic-stricken people running from the debris leaves me with many questions.
 From a very, very, very outside point of view that is comfy and cozy writing the review with his feet up the thought of being in a situation like that is left for visualization in the mind.
 I still maintain that it is essential to control the utilization of valuable energy during traumatic times and not to deplete your resources due to a lack of composure.
 It is comparable to the first story in Emotional Intelligence of Butch Conner and the Great White Shark.
-Now truth be told I have always had a fear of sharks.
-Once I reached a certain age where childhood freedoms were negated I started to agree with Chris Rock’s thoughts on sharks and how you don’t see them wearing three-piece suits with briefcases walking down the sidewalk so why do people feel the need to get in a swimsuit and play around in the murky ocean.
+Now truth be told I have always had a fear of sharks, once I reached a certain age where childhood freedoms were negated I started to agree with Chris Rock’s thoughts on sharks and how you don’t see them wearing three-piece suits with briefcases walking down the sidewalk so why do people feel the need to get in a swimsuit and play around in the cold, murky ocean.
 In my best Chris Rock voice “respect each other’s homes, you are not welcome.”
 The point I am trying to make is that for Butch to realize that his survival was contingent on him controlling his fear and not to be paralyzed by that fear, while looking that fear directly in the face speaks volumes for how people should respond when encountered with the unthinkable.

 “Trust is a peculiar resource; it is built rather than depleted by use.
 Trust is something that takes time to build and can be lost in seconds.”